-Here are a few style tips on what to look for in maternity clothing that will not only ensure you remain ultra-comfortable, but will also help detract attention from your breasts and emphasise other areas of your pregnant body.
+Here are a few style tips on what to look for in maternity clothing that will not only ensure you remain ultra-comfortable, but will also help detract attention from your breasts and emphasize other areas of your pregnant body.
+We want to keep the compliments flowing for you, and hope you feel great wearing your clothes from Breastmates.

 Firstly, a well-fitted maternity bra does wonders.
 Not only will it provide you with the optimum support essential during your pregnancy, supporting your changing breast size and ensuring the healthy functioning of your milk glands, a good quality maternity bra will also provide convenience during breastfeeding so can be worn throughout your pregnancy and during breastfeeding.
 And you’ll feel amazing!